thephpleague/commonmark/README.md

 ## Compatibility with CommonMark ##

 This project aims to fully support the entire [CommonMark spec] - other flavors of Markdown may work but are not supported.
-Any/all changes made to the [spec][CommonMark spec] or [stmd.js] parser should eventually find their way back into this codebase.
+Any/all changes made to the [spec][CommonMark spec] or [JS reference implementation][stmd.js] should eventually find their way back into this codebase.

 The following table shows which versions of commonmark-php are compatible with which version of the CommonMark spec: